U.S. says will take tough line with China if norms violated

 "At the same time, we're going to be very clear when we believe that China's actions are actually pushing outside the boundaries of what we believe to be the necessary international norms that govern relations between nations and the ways in which we resolve disputes."

-Obama arrived in China seeking to show renewed commitment to the U.S. strategic "pivot" towards Asia, widely seen as an effort to counter China's rising influence.
+Obama arrived in China seeking to show renewed commitment to the U.S. strategic "pivot" toward Asia, widely seen as an effort to counter China's rising influence.

 Despite points of tension in the China-U.S. relationship, Obama struck a positive note on Tuesday in his first one-on-one encounter with Xi on this visit, a necktie-free dinner in Beijing's vermillion-walled leadership compound.